abapGit/ADT_Backend/README.md

 # ADT_Backend

 Backend implementation of ABAP Development Tools (ADT) REST endpoints.
-These endpoints are requiered to connect the [abapGit repositories plugin](https://eclipse.abapgit.org/updatesite/) to the abapgit backend.
+These endpoints are required to connect the [abapGit repositories plugin](https://eclipse.abapgit.org/updatesite/) to the abapgit backend.

 SAP has also published it's [official sources](https://github.com/SAP/project-odense) as they are provided in the SAP Cloud Platform ABAP Environment product.